-Year ended 31 December
+Year ended 31 De Year ended 31 December

 2023 2022 € million

 € million

 Assets at fair value:

 Derivatives (Note 12) 261 448

 Liabilities at fair value:

 Derivatives (Note 12) 268 263

 For assets and liabilities that are recognised in the financial statements on a recurring basis, the Group determines whether transfers have occurred between levels in the hierarchy by reassessing categorisation at the end of each reporting period.
 There have been no transfers between levels during the periods presented.